- True ghostwriting goes beyond putting your expert’s name on another writer’s content.

 Here’s how B2B fintechs can work well with ghostwriters to create impactful content.

-Ghostwriters can’t produce standout content without a partnership with the business they’re writing for — especially in a field as technical as fintech.
+Ghostwriters can’t produce standout content without a partnership with the business they’re writing for — especially in technical areas like fintech, cryptocurrency, or decentralized finance.

 Some companies approach ghostwriting as follows.
 They engage a writer.
 They work through the draft and finalize the revisions.
 And then they publish the article with an internal expert’s byline on it.
 This is OK sometimes.